dahl-jar/betterreads/README.md

 Controller calls service, service calls repository.
 Each feature package has its own controller, service, repository, entity, dto, and mapper subpackages.
 The API uses record DTOs; JPA entities stay in the service and repository layers.
 Each external source has its own client, DTOs, and mapper under `integration/<vendor>/`, so a source's own data shape stays at the edge.
 ArchUnit enforces the layering.
 See [docs/explanation/architecture.md](docs/explanation/architecture.md).

 ## Deployment

+The live deployment is paused for personal reasons.
+Here's how it runs when it's up.

 Production runs on a single-node k3s cluster.
 The app, Postgres, Redis, Meilisearch, and MinIO run as Kubernetes workloads, synced from a Git repo by Argo CD.
 CI builds the container image and pushes it to GHCR after the quality gate passes.